hww/hww.github.io/resume.md

 _Riga, Latvia_<br/>
 _Limassol, Cyprus_

-- Designed a game engine used as a rapid prototyping tool in Sybersoft game development team.
+- Designed a game engine used for rapid prototyping and development by Sybersoft game development team.

 ### 1992-2002 Lead Developer
 **REMIS Lab**<br/>